eclipse-sw360/sw360/README.md

 It is comprised of one frontend (portal) part, backend (services) part and additionally a REST API:

-* Frontend: Liferay-CE-(Tomcat-)based portal application using portlets.
+* Frontend: NextJS based interface.
 * Backend: Tomcat-based thrift services for being called by different applications.
 * Database: we store software components and metadata about them in CouchDB.
 * Rest: this REST API provides access to project resources for external integration.